hedgehogqa/r-hedgehog/README.md

 This test says that the reverse of a vector should equal the vector, which is obviously not true for all vectors.
-Here, the counterexample is shrunk from an original test value.
-The smallest possible value for which this doesn't hold is shown to the user.
+Here, the counterexample is shrunk from an original test value, that is, the first test case encountered is not the error given, rather, when an error is encountered, hedgehog will shrink the error case to the smallest value it can  for which this doesn't hold is.
+Here, it's `c(1,2)`, and hedgehog has found this value and displayed it to the user.

 Generators
 ==========

-Hedgehog exports some basic generators and plenty combinators for making new generators.
+Hedgehog exports some basic generators and plenty of combinators for making new generators.
 Here's an example which produces a floating point value between -10 and 10, shrinking to the median 0.